forensicgenomics/mitoLeaf/docs/textfiles/documentation.md

 # Documentation & Usage

-This section provides detailed information and guidance on using mitoTree.
+This section provides detailed information and guidance on using mitoLEAF.

 <br>